 To keep the pot seasoned, make sure you don’t wash it with dish soap.

 If you don’t have the time to try some of these methods mentioned above, you can always go to the option that will work 100% – get a specially formulated cleaner for stainless steel cookware.
 Below are the top 3 stainless steel cookware cleaners I am happy to recommend:

 Bar Keepers Friend Superior Cookware Cleanser & Polish

-The first on the list of my top 3 stainless steel cookware cleaners is Bar Keepers Friend Superior Cookware Clenser and Polisher.
-This is an unique cleaning formula that works on every different kind of stain or discoloration you can find on stainless steel cookware.
+The first on the list of my top 3 stainless steel cookware cleaners is Bar Keepers Friend Superior Cookware Cleanser and Polisher.
+This is a unique cleaning formula that works on every different kind of stain or discoloration you can find on stainless steel cookware.
 Amazing for removing stubborn grease stains.
 Works great on limescale stains as well.
 After just one use, you will see a huge difference, mostly due to the polishing power of this product.
 You only need 30 seconds of gentle scrubbing and you will see the effect.
 The other great thing about Bar Keepers Friend is that you can use it not just on stainless steel, but as well Porcelain, Chrome, Ceramic, Aluminum, Cooper etc… It will also come in handy while cleaning the grill outside.
-I was really impressed how well it removes those burnt marks on the bottom side of the pot.
+I was really impressed with how well it removes those burnt marks on the bottom side of the pot.
 I just love this product.
 Here you can check the current price on Amazon.

 Bon Ami Polish and Cleanser Powder